Community Flower Gardens

 The Western Pennsylvania Conservancy is proud of its green spaces and 132 gardens cultivated and maintained throughout Western Pennsylvania.
 Flowers grow and gardens thrive thanks to neighbors and volunteers, like you, who give their time and effort to plant and maintain these green assets.

-We invite you to be part of the more than 11,000 Western Pennsylvanians who help beautify our region by planting and tending to flower beds throughout from spring into the fall throughout the region.
+We invite you to be part of the more than 11,000 Western Pennsylvanians who help beautify our region by planting and tending to flower beds from spring into the fall each year.

 Volunteer at a Community Flower Garden

 Our garden volunteers come from all walks of life and are of all ages.
 They may come as individuals, families, community groups or corporate volunteers.
 Some have never planted flowers before, while others are skilled gardeners who have been planting with us for years.
 We welcome all who would like to participate with our projects.
 Volunteering with us improves the local natural landscape and enhances local communities.

 In the spring, flowers are planted in prepared flower beds.
 In the summer, weeding and other maintenance takes place.
 And in the fall, our gardens are put to bed in preparation for winter weather.
 All of this is required to keep the gardens blooming, healthy and attractive.